 And I become your buddy.
 If you disappear for a week, I'm texting you.
 If you miss two weeks, I'm calling you.
 If you're struggling, we figure it out together.
 I also have an ejector seat.
 If you're not practicing and not committed, I'll tell you.
 I have a moral code.
 I won't keep taking your money if you're not doing the work.

 This is where the real magic happens.
 Every week, we get on a live call together.
 You bring your questions, your struggles, your progress, and I give you custom guidance right there.
-You also learn from other students' questions, which is invaluable.
+You'll also learn from other students' questions, which is invaluable.

 You're not doing this alone.
 You're joining a group of people on the same journey, from complete beginners to advancing students.
 Post practice videos, get feedback, find accountability partners, and get support 24/7.
+To reiterate...

 I'll tell you exactly what to buy, when to buy it, and where to get it at the right price.
 I've been working with the same trusted supplier for 30 years.
 No cheap Amazon bagpipes.
 No wasted money on gear you don't need yet.